nalgeon/tryxinyminutes/try/go/index.md

 Because they are dynamic, slices can be appended to on-demand.

-To append elements to a slice, the built-in append() function is used.
+To append elements to a slice, the built-in `append()` function is used.

+`append()` takes a variable number of arguments.

-First argument is a slice to which we are appending.
-Commonly, the slice variable is updated in place, as in the example below.
+The first argument is a slice, to which `append()` adds the subsequent arguments and returns the updated slice.

 ```go
 s := []int{1, 2, 3}		// Result is a slice of length 3.